Ivan Moody: Legal issues

+Philanthropy

+Members of Five Finger Death Punch, including Moody, have a long history of supporting a variety of philanthropic initiatives throughout their career, particularly benefitting veterans, first responders, and recovery programs.
+During the COVID-19 pandemic in 2020, Moody used his health and wellness company Moody’s Medicinals to donate thousands of CBD hand sanitizers to veteran-led and veteran-serving charities across the United States, including organizations such as Workshops for Warriors.
+This initiative was intended to provide hygiene supplies to veterans during the pandemic.

+Moody has also supported recovery-focused initiatives.
+As someone in long-term recovery, he has contributed time and resources to organizations assisting individuals struggling with addiction and established the Ciara Coral Intensive Outpatient Program in Cheyenne, Wyoming, which provides treatment and recovery support.
+In recognition of his community contributions, including his advocacy for recovery initiatives, Moody was awarded the Key to the City of Cheyenne by local officials in 2023.

+In 2024, the band donated $200,000 from a portion of ticket sales from their North American arena tour to charities selected by band members.
+Moody chose Covenant House, which provides support and shelter for homeless and at-risk youth.

 Awards and nominations

 Motograter was voted the best band of 2003 by Hit Parader.
 Five Finger Death Punch has won several awards including The Best New Band award at the 2009 Metal Hammer Golden Gods Awards, the Most Promising Artist award from FMQB's 2009 year-end Metal poll.
 They were also nominated for the Best International Newcomer award at 2009 Kerrang!
 Awards and won the Best Breakthrough Band award at the 2010 Metal Hammer Golden Gods Awards.

 Best Song for "Lift Me Up" at the 2014 Metal Hammer Golden Gods Awards.